Political and Administrative Dichotomy in South Africa: The Principle of Separation of Powers at Local Government Level

 Maloba, D.M.
 (2015).
 Monitoring Good Governance in South African Local Government and Its Implications for Institutional Development and Service Delivery: A case study of the sub-councils and councilor support department.
 Thesis Submitted to the Faculty of Management and Commerce, University of the Western Cape, June 2015.

-Manyaka, R. K. and Nkuna, N. W. (2014).
+Manyaka, R. K. & Nkuna, N. W. (2014).
 The phenomenon of corruption in the South African Public Sector: Challenges and Opportunities.
-Mediterranean Journal of Social Sciences, Volume 5 No 27.
+Mediterranean Journal of Social Sciences, Volume 5, No. 27.

 Mathebula, N. E. (2018).
 Pondering Over the Public Administration Discipline: A move towards African epistemology.
 Bangladesh e-Journal of Sociology.
 Volume 15, No 2, pp. 17-25.